Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Risk dissemination

 \subsection{Dissemination protocol}

 A key requirement for {\sys} is to ensure that users can receive risk information without revealing their own encounter history.
+Additionally, traveling users must be able to access global risk information to receive reliable risk estimation.

-A na\"ive way to satisfy this requirement would be to broadcast risk information of the entire world to users and let the users' devices filter the data for relevant matches.
-However, the size of the risk information payload can be several hundreds of MBs or even GBs, particularly during times of rapid infection spread.
-Thus, a broadcast mechanism would generate a significant bandwidth pressure on both the infrastructure and the end users.
-Moreover, it would incur high latency, power, and computational costs for the dongles. {\sys} balances between requirements D3-D4 by using two protocols: a broadcast protocol and a querying protocol.
+A na\"ive way to satisfy these requirements would be to broadcast the complete risk information to users and let the users' devices filter the data for relevant matches.
+However, this could incur high latency, power, and computational costs for the \update{user devices}. \update{{\sys} simultaneously addresses requirements D3 and D4 by using a IT-PIR protocol that allows users to query the backend for risk information without revealing their own encounter entries. }\update{Below, we describe the PIR datastructures and the protocol.}

-\textbf{Broadcast protocol.} By default, network beacons download risk information of their {\em neighborhood} from the backend and then broadcast it over BLE's periodic broadcast channel.
-The neighbourhoods are defined statically, \eg L-level tiles (see \S\ref{subsec:pancast-config}).
-Each day, the backend~encodes the set of {\riskDB} entries within an L-level tile into~a {\cf}~\cite{fan2014cuckoo} and sends the filter to the network beacons in the~corresponding neighbourhood.
-The {\cf} encoding ensures that users can only check for presence of~specific ephemeral IDs but not learn all the entries in the risk information, thus slowing down ephemeral ID harvesting by colluding users.

-Later, when a user dongle is in the proximity of a network beacon, it syncs to the beacon's channel and downloads the broadcast risk information.
-When the dongle syncs to the periodic channel, the network beacon does not learn about the dongle.
-Thus, users can receive risk information about their local region without revealing their presence or history to network beacons, the backend, or other users.

-\textbf{Querying protocol.} While the neighborhood broadcast may be sufficient for many users, traveling individuals may require risk information of other regions they have recently visited.
-We use an IT-PIR protocol that allows users to query~the backend for risk information without revealing the regions they are interested in and, by extension, they have visited.

-The backend groups the {\riskDB} entries into blocks of fixed size.
-Unlike the broadcast protocol, grouping by the geographical tiling alone may not be efficient, since the distribution of risk entries may vary between regions at different times.
-Therefore, the backend dynamically adjusts the grouping of {\riskDB} entries into blocks based on the prevailing infection rate distribution and while maintaining a uniform block size~$B$.

-A block corresponds to a tile at a certain level if the total number of risk entries for all tiles below it is less than or equal to $B$.
-When the number of entries overflows $B$, the entries are split into blocks for all tiles at the next lower level.
-To ensure that a user does not learn the actual number of entries within each block, dummy entries are added to each block following the DP mechanism of \S\ref{subsec:risk-patients}.
-The entries are also encoded into a {\cf} as in the broadcast protocol.
-Next, the backend maintains a database, called the PIR-DB, indexed by the ID of an L-tile and pointing to the block containing the risk entries of the L-tile. \Cref{fig:pir} shows the datastructures.